James has written for various magazines, including Celtic Guide, Mythology Magazine, and Pagan Forest.

 Whistling a jaunty tune as he walked the familiar paths, he was startled by the presence of someone else.
 As he turned a corner in the path, there was a young and beautiful blond woman in front of him.
 Although he jumped back in surprise, she seemed perfectly at ease.
 With a smile, she coyly looked at him and asked what he was doing in the woods.

 "I am but a woodsman," he stammered in reply, showing her his axe.

 "I am but a lonely flower girl."
 She smiled, showing him a basket of flowers and herbs.

-The woodsman had heard about a witch in that lived in the woods, but knew this could not be her.
+The woodsman had heard about a witch who lived in the woods but knew this could not be her.
 This girl was young and pretty and was only collecting plants.
 She was certainly not a witch!

 The woodsman nodded mutely and watched her as she walked off.
 Even with the cow tail swishing from underneath her cloak, he thought she was the most attractive thing he'd ever seen.

 The next day, the woodsman made sure to take the same path at the same time and was delighted to see the young lady again.
 She had packed some cheese and bread and offered to share her lunch with him.
 They ate and laughed with each other, and continued to meet over the next few days, with the woodsman becoming more enamored of her each time they were together.

 His wife also noticed something odd was occurring.
 Her husband started coming home later and later in the day, with little or nothing to show for his time away.
 He became withdrawn, though not angry, and would simply stare out into nothingness and was never aware of her talking to him.
 He ate less supper with each passing day and she started to detect the scent of flowers on his clothing.